orbs-network/orbs-spec/behaviors/services/consensus-builder.md

 * `last_committed_block`

 &nbsp;
+## `RequestOrderingCommittee` (method) <!-- tal can finish -->

+> Returns a sorted list of nodes that participate in the approval committee for the ordering of a given block height.

+* Committee members = all nodes' ids (Public Key).
+* Order the nodes' ids based on the sorting algorithm.

+&nbsp;
-## `RequestCommittee` (method) <!-- tal can finish -->
+## `RequestValidationCommittee` (method) <!-- tal can finish -->

-> Returns a sorted list of nodes that participate in the approval committee for a given block height.
+> Returns a sorted list of nodes that participate in the approval committee for the execution validation of a given block height.

-* If not synchronized with block height (has the last block header), don't participate and fail.
 * Committee members = all nodes' ids (Public Key).
 * Order the nodes' ids based on the sorting algorithm.

 &nbsp;
 ## `RequestNewTransactionsBlock` (method) <!-- tal can finish -->